 Elizabethton Covered Bridge Celebration

 The small town of Elizabethton is perhaps best known for the beautiful 19th-century bridge spanning the Doe River, which is situated near the charming downtown area.
-Each June, the bridge becomes the center point of a weekend-long family-friendly celebration complete with live music, crafts, classic cars, and fireworks.
+The bridge becomes the center point of a weekend-long family-friendly celebration complete with live music, crafts, classic cars, and fireworks.
 Each year, dozens of local food vendors come out and serve fair favorites for event-goers to enjoy alongside the array of entertainment.

 Rogersville Heritage Days Festival and Chili Cookoff

-This year will mark the 41st anniversary of Rogersville’s Heritage Days Festival, a free family-oriented event that springs up each October on the town’s historic Main Street.
+Rogersville’s Heritage Days Festival, a free family-oriented event that springs up each October on the town’s historic Main Street.
 On the Friday night before the festival, the Hale Springs Inn plays host to the much-awaited annual Chili Cookoff, where local cooks compete with their chili creations while attendees taste test, enjoy adult beverages, and listen to live music.
 The festival itself, which takes place on Saturday and Sunday, offers additional food vendors, a kids’ costume contest, local crafts, a vintage car showcase, demonstrations of heritage skills, and much more.

 Thirsty Orange Beer Festival